Are all of your needs met? Do you know why you make the decisions you do?

 When you are motivated to fulfill your need to grow and learn and be the most you can be, you might surprise yourself at how far you’ll go to make that happen.

 Also, remember that even if you’ve got at least 4 of the 5 levels mastered, you can still be at a level one in a heartbeat.
-If you find yourself on a sinking ship, you will suddenly find yourself at a level 1 physiological (being able to breath and not drown) and level 2 safety (pretty much the same thing in this case).
+If you find yourself on a sinking ship, you will suddenly find yourself at a level 1 physiological (being able to breathe and not drown) and level 2 safety (pretty much the same thing in this case).

 So here’s a quick recap: